moraygrieve/openai-api-test/README.md

 pysys run openai_cor_001
 ```

-The test validates that the OpenAI API correctly responds to a specific prompt and asserts the expected answer.
+The test validates that the OpenAI API correctly responds to a specific prompt about the answer to the universe and asserts the expected answer (42).

 ## How it Works